OCEAN CITY, Md — After five days of cleaning washed up medical waste, Ocean City officials say they're confident swimming is safe.

 RELATED: No swimming after used needles, feminine hygiene products wash up on Maryland's beaches

-Officials are still unsure where the waste came from, but according to Ocean City Emergency Services, water testing is back to normal levels.
+Officials aren't sure where the waste came from, but according to Ocean City Emergency Services, water testing is back to normal levels.
 No injuries have been reported since the waste was discovered.

 “We are pleased to report that after multiple high tides and several days of beach sweeping, we are no longer experiencing waste washing ashore," said Joe Theobald, Ocean City Emergency Services Director.
 "We are confident that it is now safe to reopen the ocean for swimming and surfing.
 While the source of the waste is still unknown, we will continue to work in coordination with agencies from Maryland, Delaware and Virginia."

-Assateague Island says lifeguarded beaches have reopened, with all other Maryland Oceanside Beaches remaining closed.
+Assateague Island says lifeguarded beaches are back open, with all other Maryland Oceanside Beaches still closed.

 Meanwhile in nearby Rehoboth Beach, Delaware, a recreational water advisory remains in effect until September 23.